 Utilizing our experience in the area of SERDES (Serializer/Deserializer) design, Parade has played an important role in enabling these new high-speed data interfaces into the personal computer, tablet, and server markets.
-In particular this applies to DisplayPort, USB 3.1, SATA, HDMI, USB Type-C and PCI Express with interface solutions that include signal repeaters, format converters, muxes, switches and splitters.
-All of our devices in this category utilize proprietary embedding signal equalizer technology in the data receiver that removes signal distortion and further enhances the ability of error-free signal recovery.
-The primary competitors in this market include Texas Instruments (TI), NXP, AS Media and Pericom/Diodes.
+In particular this applies to DisplayPort, USB, SATA, HDMI, USB Type-C and PCI Express with interface solutions that include signal repeaters, format converters, muxes, switches and splitters.
+All of our devices in this category utilize proprietary embedding signal equalizer technology in the data receiver that removes signal distortion and further enhances the ability to achieve error-free signal recovery.
+The primary competitors in this market include Texas Instruments (TI), NXP, AS Media, Analogix, and Pericom/Diodes.
 Parade has sustained a large market share in this area by maintaining competitiveness in regards to time to market, signaling and EMI performance, power consumption, package size, quality, reliability, and pricing.

 Parade has introduced new unique signal repeaters that, in addition to equalization, remove signal timing jitter introduced by adjacent signals or other digital functions within the video source.
 These "Jitter Cleaner" products target HDMI interconnect applications, which are particularly sensitive to timing jitter at the higher data rates specified by HDMI version 1.4 and 2.0.
 The jitter cleaner products have enabled personal computer vendors to offer HDMI 1.4 at the full 3Gbit/sec interface rate to support Ultra HD (4K x 2K) displays at 24-bit RGB color format and 30Hz refresh rate, and 1080p 3D displays.
-Now we extends this unique technology further to more advance HDMI 2.0 market at the full 6Gbit/sec interface rate for UHD displays up to

-60Hz refresh rate.
+We are now extending this unique technology further to the more advanced HDMI 2.0 market at the full 6Gbit/sec interface rate for UHD displays with up to 60Hz refresh rate.
 We also have a jitter cleaning level shifter, which is required for the Type 2 Dual-Mode DisplayPort cable adaptor, as defined by the new VESA (Video Electronics Standards Association) Dual-Mode DisplayPort standard that Parade helped to develop.
 Parade dominates in the area of cost effective HDMI jitter cleaning products for the computer or CE markets.

-We continue to expand out DisplayPort interface devices, including repeaters, muxes, and demuxes that are widely used in Desktop computers, Monitors, all-in-one PCs, notebooks, tablets, and computer peripherals.
+We continue to expand out DisplayPort interface devices, including repeaters, jitter cleaning repeaters, muxes, and demuxes that are widely used in Desktop computers, Monitors, all-in-one PCs, notebooks, tablets, and computer peripherals.
 Our offering of HDMI interface devices has grown with the addition of new repeaters, including those with jitter cleaning and ultra-low power consumption targeting notebooks and tables, as well as demuxes and switches.
 We have expanded our SATA/PCIe repeater product line to serve embedded hard disk drive and SSD (Solid State Drive) applications in the desktop and notebook markets.
-We also have introduced a new USB 3.0 redriver IC, USB Type-Credriver and switch ICs that are optimized for next generation smart phones, tablets and ultra mobile devices.
+We also have expanded our USB & USB Type-C solutions with a new USB 3.1 retimer IC, USB Type-C retimer based switch ICs that are optimized for next generation desktop, smart phones, tablets and ultra mobile devices.

-We offer full spreadtrum of protocol converter product line.
+We offer a full spectrum protocol converter product line.
 This includes new USB-C-to-HDMI, DisplayPort-to-HDMI and DisplayPort-to-VGA converters for cable adaptors, motherboards, and graphics cards; and eDP-to-LVDS converters for embedded display applications.
 These devices serve the growing number of GPUs and CPUs that no longer support VGA, LVDS and HDMI outputs, due to smaller process geometries, but instead support DisplayPort/eDP as the universal display interface.
-We also developed a MIPI DSI-to-eDP converter to serve the conversation demand for high resolution panel.
-MegaChips & ITE are major competitors for this device.
+We also developed a MIPI DSI-to-eDP converter to serve the conversion demand for high resolution panels.
+MegaChips & Realtek are major competitors for this device.